 And how valuable it may be, a breach & attack simulation tool is by itself not a silver bullet.
 The tool needs to fit your controls like a tailored suit and needs to be embedded in the organization.
 You also need the resources and capabilities to follow-up on the findings to ensure that your specific security controls are optimized.
 However, if deployed well, it will definitely improve your capabilities to validate security controls, with rich insights into the resilience of an organization against known attack methods.

-We help you to get the most value out of BAS-tools through our managed service.
+We help you to get the most value out of BAS-tools through by offering BAS as a managed service.
 We deploy the tool, validate the payloads for its testing purpose, apply the relevant attack scenario’s and unit tests to your organization and optimize your security controls.
 Our frontline (offensive) experts ensure that the right controls are tested, with the right set of tests.
 This way we’ll develop a threat model that incorporates your relevant threat actors, and your most valuable assets.
-And, if combined with our services for Threat Modelling and Threat Diagnostics, you’ll avail over a closed loop.
+And, if combined with our services for Managed Detection & Response (MDR), Threat Hunting and Threat Diagnostics, you’ll avail over a closed loop.
 A closed loop that will enable you to outsmart your digital adversaries.